ProgramMoh/Quizzy/README.md

 # Quizzy
 Welcome to Quizzy!
+Quizzy is a side project that I'm working on and it is in continious development for now. \
 This README provides a comprehensive guide on how to use the platform, including user registration, login, quiz gameplay and gamemodes, and admin-specific features.

 ## Table of Contents
 1. [Introduction](#introduction)